-holds a full-time faculty position with East Carolina University and a greater than one-halftime position assignment in the unit, and
+holds a full-time faculty position with East Carolina University and a greater than one-halftime position assignment in the unit, and is either a probationary-term (tenure-track) faculty member or a permanently tenured faculty member, and has at least one-half of the teaching/research duties normally assigned in the unit, as determined by the permanently tenured faculty of the unit using standards appropriate to their discipline.

-- is either a probationary-term (tenure-track) faculty member or a permanently tenured faculty member, and - has at least one-half of the teaching/research duties normally assigned in the unit, as determined by the permanently tenured faculty of the unit using standards appropriate to their discipline. - is in at least the twelfth consecutive calendar month of appointment to the faculty of the unit as either a probationary-term (tenure-track) faculty member or a permanently tenured faculty member, and - is not a unit administrator or an individual with one-half or more of his/her loadworkload assigned to administrative duties as determined by the permanently tenured faculty members in consultation with the unit administrator, - or normally meets the above conditions and is on non-medical leave of absence from all University duties but is in attendance at the meeting of the appropriate committee at the time of the committee's vote on a personnel action (reappointment, promotion, or tenure recommendation) (Faculty Senate Resolution #03-30).
-Faculty members on approved medical leave are not permitted to participate in University business during the approved leave. - 2.
-Non-tenure-granting units, units that are transitioning between tenure-granting and non-tenure-granting faculty structures, and clinical tenure-granting units in Health Sciences that include fixed-term faculty members in personnel actions in their unit codes
+is in at least the twelfth consecutive calendar month of appointment to the faculty of the unit as either a probationary-term (tenure-track) faculty member or a permanently tenured faculty member, and is not a unit administrator or an individual with one-half or more of his/her loadworkload assigned to administrative duties as determined by the permanently tenured faculty members in consultation with the unit administrator, or normally meets the above conditions and is on non-medical leave of absence from all University duties but is in attendance at the meeting of the appropriate committee at the time of the committee's vote on a personnel action (reappointment, promotion, or tenure recommendation) (Faculty Senate Resolution #03-30).
+Faculty members on approved medical leave are not permitted to participate in University business during the approved leave.

-For the purposes of Part IX, Section I (IV.), voting faculty members are defined in the unit code, consistent with the following criteria.
-A voting faculty member of a unit is someone who: - holds a full-time faculty position with East Carolina University and a greater than halftime assignment in the unit, and - is in at least the twelfth consecutive calendar month of appointment to the faculty of the unit, and - is not a unit administrator or an individual with half or more of his/her workload assigned to administrative duties as determined by the established voting faculty members in consultation with the unit administrator. - or normally meets the above conditions and is on non-medical leave of absence from all University duties but is in attendance at the meeting of the appropriate committee at the time of the committee's vote on a personnel action (reappointment, promotion, or tenure recommendation) (Faculty Senate Resolution #03-30).
+2. Non-tenure-granting units, units that are transitioning between tenure-granting and non-tenure-granting faculty structures, and clinical tenure-granting units in Health Sciences that include fixed-term faculty members in personnel actions in their unit codes holds a full-time faculty position with East Carolina University and a greater than half-time assignment in the unit, and is in at least the twelfth consecutive calendar month of appointment to the faculty of the unit, and is not a unit administrator or an individual with half or more of his/her workload assigned to administrative duties as determined by the established voting faculty members in consultation with the unit administrator, or normally meets the above conditions and is on non-medical leave of absence from all University duties but is in attendance at the meeting of the appropriate committee at the time of the committee's vote on a personnel action (reappointment, promotion, or tenure recommendation) (Faculty Senate Resolution #03-30).
 Faculty members on approved medical leave are not permitted to participate in University business during the approved leave.